|

 to the Internet and the Web address of the podcast.
 For example, I co-host

-and upload it to our host site.
-Our podcast has attracted a huge following
+program and upload it to our host site.
+Our podcast has attracted a huge

-of downloaders and subscribers numbering in the thousands.
-We offer news and
+following of downloaders and subscribers numbering in the thousands.
+We

-announcements, discussion of genealogy record types and research strategies,
+offer news and announcements, discussion of genealogy record types and

 * clicking on the POD icon to the left of the episode,